 We have all purchased pieces without completing the outfit.
 Put these items in a separated pile.
 You should then put them in your car, and the next time you go shopping, you should take them with you to the store and complete your ensemble.

 Organize your closet in the most convenient way for you.
 Here are some guidelines that can be helpful.

 Now that you can see and wear everything that is in your closet, you know what you are missing.
-Filling those needs becomes easy and you are not just purchasing blind, but purchasing with the knowledge of how your new items fit into your closet.
+Finding those needs becomes easy since you are not just purchasing blind, but purchasing with the knowledge of how your new items fit into your closet.
 New items can be basics or fashion.
-They can be event specific or simply everyday items.
+They can be event-specific or simply everyday items.